Off-Street Parking Review

 - Fewer parking stalls required for rental housing

 - New parking stall requirements for developments downtown and in village centres

-- More secure bicycle parking stalls required in multi-residential and office development
+- More secure bicycle parking stalls required in multi-residential and commercial development

 The following five discussion papers were developed at the conclusion of each project phase: